 Both actions would mean that NATO assets would be directly involved in the region.

-“NATO will remain as a regional organisation, but should increasingly look beyond its geographical boundaries to address hybrid threats,” Tacan Ildem, a former NATO ambassador and member of the NATO2030 reflection group, told EURACTIV ahead of the June summit.
+“NATO will remain as a regional organisation, but should increasingly look beyond its geographical boundaries to address hybrid threats,” Tacan Ildem, a former NATO ambassador and member of the NATO2030 reflection group, told EURACTIV ahead of the June summit, on the sidelines of a NATO Defense College Foundation event.

 However, having a global approach “does not mean that NATO would become world police or become a global organisation,” Ildem added.